Kyūya Fukada: Literary career

 In 1932, Fukada published his next work, Asunarao.
 However, leading literary critics Kobayashi Hideo and Kawabata Yasunari soon realized that Asunarao and his previous work Orokko no musume were not Fukada's works at all, but had been copy-edited (or to put it less charitably, plagiarized) from the writings of Kitabatake Yao.

 In March 1940, Fukada formally married Kitabatake Yao.
 However, in May 1941, Fukada happened to be reunited with his first love, Koba Shigeko (the sister of Nakamura Mitsuo) in a chance meeting, and by August 1942, Shigeko gave birth to his illegitimate child.
-His wife soon found out about the affair, and Fukada quickly enlisted in the Imperial Japanese Army, asking for an immediate transfer to the front lines war-time China to avoid the potentially more dangerous conflict at home; he served for the next three years in front-line combat units from Tsingtao to Nanjing.
+His wife soon found out about the affair, and Fukada quickly enlisted in the Imperial Japanese Army, asking for an immediate transfer to the front lines war-time China to avoid the potentially more dangerous conflict at home; he served for the next three years in front-line combat units from Qingdao to Nanjing.

 At the end of the war, Fukada was demobilized, and returned to Japan in 1946, but he avoided a reunion with his wife and went back to Shigeko, whom he married as soon as his divorce was finalized.
 However, Fukada and his new wife were forced to live in poverty over ten years, as his former wife made sure that the earlier issue of his “copy edited” versions of her works was remembered by publishers.
 Partly due to the stigma he was unable to publish any works for over 10 years.

 Fukada was reconciled with fellow mountaineer Kobayashi Hideo, who encouraged him to write non-fiction works about mountains and mountaineering.
-From 1959–1963, he wrote Nihon Hyakumeizan (100 Famous Japanese Mountains), which was an immediate hit, and which won the 16th Yomiuri Prize.
+From 1959 to 1963, he wrote Nihon Hyakumeizan (100 Famous Japanese Mountains), which was an immediate hit, and which won the 16th Yomiuri Prize.
 In 1968, Fukada was made vice-chairman of the Japan Mountaineering Association.
 In 1966, and again in 1969–1970, he made long journeys in Central Asia of China and the Soviet Union, exploring the mountains of the Silk Road.

-Fukada died in March 1971 of a stroke near the summit of Mount Kayagadake (1704 m) in Yamanashi prefecture.
+Fukada died in March 1971 of a stroke near the summit of Mount Kayagatake (1704 m) in Yamanashi prefecture.
 His grave is at the temple of Honko-ji in Daishoji-machi, Kaga city, Ishikawa prefecture.

 Fukada was honored by the Japanese government with a commemorative postage stamp issued on 1 July 2003.